Breach Notifications Sample Clauses

 Breach Notifications.
 A breach is, generally, an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.
 Following a breach of unsecured protected health information, Fidelis will provide notification of the breach to affected individuals, the Secretary of the Department of Health and Human Services, and, in certain circumstances, to the media, as required by law or regulations.
 Fidelis will provide this notice in written form without unreasonable delay and no later than 60 days following the discovery of the breach.
 Fidelis will provide a description of the types of information that were involved in the breach, the steps affected individuals should take to protect themselves from potential harm, a brief description of what Fidelis is doing to investigate the breach, mitigate the harm, and prevent further breaches, as well as contact information for Fidelis.
 If you believe your privacy rights have been violated, you may file a complaint with Fidelis or the Secretary of the U.S. Department of Health and Human Services.
 You may file a complaint with Fidelis by writing to ▇▇-▇▇ ▇▇▇▇▇▇ ▇▇▇▇▇▇▇▇▇, ▇▇▇▇ ▇▇▇▇, New York 11374.

-7.2 When notifying the Executive of a Personal Data Breach, the Provider shall ensure the notification includes, at a minimum, the information listed in Article 33(3) of the GDPR.
+7.2 When notifying the Executive of a Personal Data Breach, the Provider shall ensure the notification includes, at a minimum, the information listed in Article 33(3) of the GDPR or the UK GDPR as the case may be.

 Breach Notifications.
 A party must notify the disclosing party in writing, giving full details known to it immediately, when it becomes aware of any actual, suspected, likely or threatened: